darrenldl/docfd/README.md

 - Individual UTF-8 characters
 - Spaces

+A search phrase is a list of said tokens.

 Search procedure is a DFS through the document index, where the search range for a word is fixed to a configured range surrounding the previous word (when applicable).